parsiya/parsiya.net/content/post/2018/2018-12-24-encryption-python-burp-extension/index.markdown

 Next time you do not have to write your extension in Java.
 You're welcome.

-# What did We Learn Here Today?
+# What Did We Learn Here Today?

 * You can use external programs/utilities/services in your Burp extension but you will sacrifice some speed.
 * Burp extensions allow you to test encrypted/encoded traffic like a "normal" web service.